Immigration Law Clinic

 Erin Simpson's (Class of 2001) worked on the case for Javier Guevara, gathering documents and co-producing a videotape that convinced the INS district director not to proceed with Mr. Guevara's deportation.

 Who We Are

-Lynn Marcus is director of the Immigration Law Clinic.
-She launched the clinic as part of the Florence Immigrant and Refugee Rights Project in 1995, and continued as the clinic's director when the University of Arizona became the program's home in 1997.
-Before then, Marcus worked for nearly every non-profit organization in Southern Arizona that provides legal services to immigrants, initially raising grant money to monitor conditions at immigration detention facilities and to write and distribute self-help pamphlets for pro se immigrants in deportation proceedings.
+Lynn Marcus is director of the Immigration Law Clinic (ILC) and the Community Immigration Law Placement Clinic (CILPC).
+She launched the ILC as part of the Florence Immigrant and Refugee Rights Project in 1995, and continued as the ILC’s director when the University of Arizona became the program's home in 1997.
+Before then, Professor Marcus worked for nearly every non-profit organization in Southern Arizona that provides legal services to immigrants, initially raising grant money to monitor conditions at immigration detention facilities and to write and distribute self-help pamphlets for pro se immigrants in deportation proceedings.
 She has represented immigrants in immigration court, before the Board of Immigration Appeals, in federal district court, at the 9th Circuit Court of Appeals, and before the U.S. Supreme Court.
-She chairs the Advisory Committee of the Immigrant Survivors Legal Assistance program (a part of Catholic Social Service of Tucson), and has co-chaired the Immigration Section of the State Bar.
-She also teaches a refugee law seminar.
-Marcus graduated from NYU School of Law in 1989.
+In the Fall of 2000, Professor Marcus launched the CILPC, in which students are placed with non-profit or private immigration law offices and also engage in an in-house project interviewing asylum seekers.
+Professor is president of the Asylum Program of Arizona and a member of the American Immigration Lawyers Association and has co-chaired the Immigration Section of the State Bar.
+She also taught a refugee law seminar for twenty years.
+Professor Marcus graduated from NYU School of Law in 1989.